syslog-ng/syslog-ng.github.io/doc/_admin-guide/080_Log/020_Buffering/004_About_diskbuffer_files.md

 queues guarantee that all the messages passing through them are written to disk first, and removed from the queue only after the destination has confirmed that the message has been successfully received.
-This prevents message loss, for example, due to syslog-ng OSE crashes if the client and the destination server communicate using the Advanced Log Transport Protocol (ALTP).
+This prevents message loss, for example, due to {{ site.product.short_name }} crashes if the client and the destination server communicate using the Advanced Log Transport Protocol (ALTP).
 Note that the Advanced Log Transport Protocol is available only in syslog-ng Premium Edition version 6 LTS.
 Of course, using the reliable(yes) option introduces a significant performance penalty as well.